-Our setup is supervised fine-tuning, where an instruction and a task input are fed to an LLM, and the LLM is trained to produce a response.
-To expand the multilingual capabilities of the model, we employ a strategy that progressively incorporates additional languages during instruction fine-tuning.
-We start from English and Chinese, which are extensively resourced languages that are prominently presented in both pretraining corpora and evaluation benchmarks and also represent distinct written scripts.
-Then, we progressively add the other languages in alphabetical order.

-It is important to acknowledge a potential limitation stemming from the increasing data size as the number of languages expands.
-This can introduce an additional variable that might impact multilingual performance.
-To mitigate this effect, we opt for parallel instruction data in which English instructions are translated into different languages.
-This ensures consistency in the instruction information across languages while minimizing the overall increase in data size.
-Moreover, the increase in data size also amplifies the number of optimization steps when utilizing stochastic gradient descent to update the model parameters on the same device.
-The number of updates can be expressed as: $U = \lceil\frac{N\times L \times E}{B\times W}\rceil$, where $N$ is the number of instruction data, $L$ is the number of languages, $E$ is the number of training epochs, $B$ is the batch size, and $W$ is the world size (i.e., the number of GPUs).
-We increase the number of GPUs proportionally when increasing the number of languages to maintain a manageable range of updates.
+Our setup is supervised fine-tuning, where an instruction and a task input are fed to an LLM to yield a response.
+We progressively include an extra language in each training run to study the precise effect the number of languages brings in.
+As the number of languages expands, instruction data size also grows---to mitigate this variable, we opt for parallel instruction data in which English instructions are translated into other languages.
+This controls that all models are trained with a comparable amount of instruction information.
+Moreover, the increase in data size also increases the number of optimization steps when utilizing stochastic gradient descent to update the model parameters on the same device.
+We express the number of updates as $U = \lceil\frac{N\times L \times E}{B\times W}\rceil$, where $N$ is the instruction data size, $L$ is the number of languages, $E$ is the number of epochs, $B$ is the batch size, and $W$ is the number of GPUs.
+We increase $W$ proportionally to $L$ to maintain a manageable range of updates.